TempleOfNod/UnityFluid/readme.txt

-A simple fluid simulation using Unity's particle system.
+A simple fluid simulation using Unity's particle system and smoothed particle hydrodynamics (SPH) algorithm.
 Check the final report paper for more info.

 =========================================
 How to run